leangjia/blender_docs/trunk/blender_docs/manual/animation/armatures/bones/editing/parenting.rst

   (or :menuselection:`Armature --> Parent --> Clear Parent...`).
   In the small *Clear Parent* menu that pops up, choose *Clear Parent* to completely free all selected bones, or *Disconnect Bone* if you just want to break their connections.
-- In the Properties editor, *Bones* tab, for each selected bone, you can select no parent in the *Parent* data ID of its Relations panel, to free it completely.
+- In the Properties, *Bones* tab, for each selected bone, you can select no parent in the *Parent* data ID of its Relations panel, to free it completely.
   If you just want to disconnect it from its parent, disable the *Connected* checkbox.